ijlyttle/colorio/README.md

 Again, we get a matrix with a color in each row.

-We can make the analogous calculations using colorio; the first step is to create an instance of the LUV color space:
+We can make analogous calculations using colorio; the first step is to create an instance of the LUV color space:

 ``` r
 LUV <- colorio$CIELUV()
 ```

 This color space (as do all colorio color spaces) has a `from_xyz100()` method.
-Becuase Python is row-based and R is column-based, we have to use the transpose function, `t()`:
+Because Python is row-based and R is column-based, we have to use the transpose function, `t()`:

 ``` r